akshaychirme/C/README.md

 # C
+Mother of all programming language
-C language from A to Z with small snippet and practice examples. #Daily
+C language from A to Z with small snippets and practice examples. #Daily